bartvandebiezen/css-conventions/css-conventions.md

 2. vendor-overrides: same as vendor's file name.
 3. fonts: name of typeface.
 4. settings: name of property.
-5. tools: name of function or mixin.
+5. utilities: name of function or mixin.
 6. reset: original file name or function name.
 7. base: name of element or logical group of elements, e.g. headings, figure.
 8. layout: name of container or function.